straysheep-dev/straysheep-dev.github.io/docs/blog/posts/resources.md

 	Possibly the most popular code editor.
 It's lighter weight than Visual Studio, cross-platform, and still very feature rich with built-in support for git, visual diff similar to GitHub, and other dev(ops) operations.
 Use it as a frontend to connect to a remote developer server, integrate with various AI tools, and more.

-	From a security perspective, the public extensions and remote automation capabilities make it an interesting attack vector for secrets theft, malware deployment, and even direct C2 communications.
+	From a security perspective, the extensions marketplace and remote automation capabilities make it an interesting attack vector for secrets theft, malware deployment, and even direct C2 communications.

 ??? note "Settings JSON File"